tomiok/choose-my-trip/README.md

 The JWT flow is not production ready.
 A better approach is to externalize the main security condfigs like signature algorithm and the secret key in a secured config server and not hardcoded in the code (and in plain text).

+There are some repeated dependencies across the POMs.
+A good approach could be to have a shaerd project as a parent POM with these shared dependencies and import the parent, in order to avoid versions mismatch, classloader errors, communication problems between the frameworks, etc.